-The information in this report that relates to Mineral Resources is based on, and fairly represents, information and supporting documentation prepared by Serikjan Urbisinov, a Competent Person who is a Member of the Australian Institute of Geoscientists.
+The information in this report that relates to Mineral Resources is based on information compiled by Serikjan Urbisinov, a Competent Person who is a Member of the Australian Institute of Geoscientists.
 Mr Urbisinov is not a full-time employee of the company.
 Mr Urbisinov is employed by the resource industry consultancy CSA Global Pty Ltd. Mr Urbisinov has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
 Mr Urbisinov consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.

-The information in this report that relates to Exploration Targets and Exploration Results is based on, and fairly represents, information and supporting documentation prepared by Peter Bleakley, who is a Member of the Australasian Institute of Mining and Metallurgy.
+The information in this report that relates to Exploration Targets and Exploration Results is based on information compiled by Peter Bleakley, who is a Member of the Australasian Institute of Mining and Metallurgy.
 Mr Bleakley is not a full-time employee of the company.
 Mr Bleakley is a consultant to the mining industry.
 Mr Bleakley has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
 Mr Bleakley consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.

-Appendix 1 - JORC Code Reporting Criteria
+JORC Code Reporting Criteria